nerfstudio-project/nerfstudio-webui/README.md

 ## Contributing

-This repo is still under developing and I'm currently an junior undergraduate student.
+This repo is still under developing and I'm currently an undergraduate student.
 Contributions to the Nerfstudio Gradio WebUI are super welcomed!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 ## Acknowledgments